faisalnh/reading-companion/DOCKGE_COMPOSE_GUIDE.md

 ### Step 3: Add Docker Compose Configuration

-You'll see an editor. **Copy and paste this entire docker-compose.yml**:
+You'll see an editor. **Copy and paste this entire docker-compose.yml** (matches the repository's latest `docker-compose.yml`; Docker might warn that the `version` key is deprecated, which is safe to ignore):

 ```yaml
 version: '3.8'